jlduan/fba/docs/_build/html/_sources/tutorials/crispr_screening/PRJNA358686/tutorial.rst.txt

 Knee point
 ----------

-Cells are demultiplexed based on the abundance of features (sgRNAs).
+Cells are demultiplexed according to the abundance of features, specifically sgRNAs.
 Demultiplexing method ``5`` is implemented to use the local maxima on the difference curve to detemine the knee point on the UMI saturation curve.

 .. code:: console